lord-carlos/mk3-upgrade/index.md

 * [Taurus Y](https://www.thingiverse.com/thing:3321711)
 * [Skelestruder](https://www.thingiverse.com/thing:2845416)

+Both stock and skele had [nozzle X](https://e3d-online.com/nozzlex-v6) and a nozzle sock.
+Stock also had [a new nozzle](https://www.thingiverse.com/thing:3249344) from RH_Dreambox.

 ### Slicer settings

 I used slic3r PE 1.42.0-beta1 with stock profiles.
 Any per model changes are documented below.
 For the skele prints I edited the k value from 30 to 20 and retraction from 0.8 to 0.6.